alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 </plugin>
 ~~~

 That'll make sure only our dependencies are updated.
-We'll need a dependency to test this, so we can use one of mine:
+We'll need a dependency to test this, so add this one:

 ~~~xml
 <dependency>